Racine man accused of punching RPD officer facing additional charges in battery case

 George E. Gayton, 44, of the 2000 block of Mead Street, was charged Monday with felony counts of attempted strangulation and suffocation and physically abuse of a child, intentionally causing bodily harm and misdemeanor counts of disorderly conduct, criminal damage to property and battery.

-Gayton was booked at the Racine County Jail Sunday after he failed to appear in court on Dec.
-10 for the Stulo case in which Gayton already faced a felony count of substantial battery and a warrant had been issued for his arrest, online court records show.
+Gayton was booked at the Racine County Jail on Sunday after he failed to appear in court on Dec.
+10 for the Stulo case, in which Gayton already faced a felony count of substantial battery and a warrant had been issued for his arrest, online court records show.

 As of Monday afternoon, Gayton remained in custody at the County Jail, online records show.